Vizonex/deprecated-params/docs/index.rst

 **deprecated-params** was made for solving the problems of warning users that certain parameters will not be used anymore and that better ones exist. **deprecated-params** was made with the intent of being.
 Tiny, easy to use & disposable later from any python library.
-Although libraries that may be simillar to this one do exist it was my goal to give a simplsitic name for install with a simplsitic interface.
+Although libraries that may be similar to this one do exist it was my goal to give a simplsitic name for install with a simplsitic interface.
 3 of my own libraries either have already used it and been removed after deprecation or currently have it inplace.
 **deprecated-params** should retain typehinting at all-times and should be able to retain type typehints of